-- 1. Students will be able to analyze microscopic chemistry in terms of atomic and molecular orbitals - 2.
-Students will be able to understand the suitability of water for domestic and industrial purposes - 3.
-Students will be able to apply their knowledge in solving related engineering problems. - 4.
-Students will be able to synthesize drug molecules - 5.
-Students can distinguish the ranges of the electromagnetic spectrum used for exciting different molecular energy levels in various spectroscopic techniques
+- 1. analyze microscopic chemistry in terms of atomic and molecular orbitals. - 2. identify the suitability of water for domestic and industrial purposes. - 3. apply the basic principle of electro chemistry. - 4. prepare the drug molecules. - 5. distinguish the ranges of the electromagnetic spectrum used for exciting different molecular energy levels in various spectroscopic techniques.